-The Youth Board of Cyprus (YBC) as the responsible national body for youth affairs in Cyprus, it contributes significantly to the provision of prevention services, the organization of information and public awareness actions on the physical and psychosocial development, health and well-being of youth.
-At a policy-making level, the Youth Board coordinates the development and implementation of the National Youth Strategy who sets Health and Well-being as one of its eight fields of actions.
-The YBC, as an advisory body, submits through the Minister of Education, Culture, Sports and Youth to the Council of Ministers, suggestions regarding the development of a comprehensive and specialized youth policy for the promotion of the progress and prosperity of all young people in Cyprus.
+The Youth Board of Cyprus (YBC) as the responsible national body for youth affairs in Cyprus, it contributes significantly to the organization of information and public awareness actions on the physical and psychosocial development, health and well-being of youth.
+At a policy-making level, the Youth Board of Cyprus coordinates the development and implementation of the National Youth Strategy who sets Health and Well-being as one of its eight fields of actions.
+The YBC, as an advisory body, submits through the Minister of Education, Sport and Youth to the Council of Ministers, suggestions regarding the development of a comprehensive and specialized youth policy for the promotion of the progress and prosperity of all young people in Cyprus.

 The Commissioner for Children’s Rights is an independent institution which exclusively deals with the well-being of children (up to the age of 18 years old) and the duties of this agency are being regulated by Cyprus’ law regulations.

 The Cyprus National Addictions Authority (NAAC) which is the supreme coordinating body in the field of licit and illicit addictive substances and pathological gambling in Cyprus.
 The NAAC is responsible for – among others – the planning, implementation, supervision and monitoring of the National Strategy on Illicit Substances Dependence and the Harmful Use of Alcohol 2013-2020 as well as the National Strategy for Addressing Addictions 2021-2028.

 The existing mechanisms of cross-sectoral cooperation between the responsible Ministries and other public and independent actors are underlined in the respective national strategies and are customized based on the thematic area covered.

-As for the field of youth on Health and Well-being in the National Youth Strategy (NYS) 2017-2022, the coordination of the cross-sectoral cooperation for the implementation of the youth priorities falls under the responsibility of the Youth Board of Cyprus.
+As for the field of youth on Health and Well-being in the National Youth Strategy 2017-2022, the coordination of the cross-sectoral cooperation for the implementation of the youth priorities falls under the responsibility of the Youth Board of Cyprus (YBC) .
 In addition, the Youth Board of Cyprus in its relevant analysis of the 2nd National Action Plan of the National Youth Strategy for the period 2020-2022 reports that under the thematic area “Health and Well-being”, a total of 51 measures are/will be implemented, out of which 32 measures implement cross-sectoral cooperation at national level.